Roswell Lee Evans: Glossip v. Gross

 These statements drew criticism as they describe the exact opposite of benzodiazepines, which actually work by enhancing the effect of the neurotransmitter gamma-aminobutyric acid (GABA) at the GABAA receptor.
-By enhancing the effects of GABA, benzodiazepines use results in sedative, hypnotic (sleep-inducing), anxiolytic (anti-anxiety), anticonvulsant, and muscle relaxant effects.
+By enhancing the effects of GABA, benzodiazepines produce sedative, hypnotic (sleep-inducing), anxiolytic (anti-anxiety), anticonvulsant, and muscle relaxing effects.

-During the testimony, Evans stated that he was a doctor of pharmacy (PharmD), not a medical doctor (MD), that he had never personally induced anesthesia in a patient and that he could not make evaluations and then prescribe dosages of drugs for particular situations without a collaborative agreement.
+During his testimony, Evans stated that he was a doctor of pharmacy (PharmD) and not a medical doctor (MD), that he had never personally induced anesthesia in a patient, and that he could not make evaluations and then prescribe dosages of drugs for particular situations without a collaborative agreement.